matiwan3/learning-python/README.md

 # Local_Projects: PYTHON
-### Python is the language that im currently working on a lot.  <br>Learning python gives me a lot of motivation for developing myself so in this repository Im posting lot of basics and complex projects.
+### Python is the language that im currently working on a lot.  <br>Learning python gives me a lot of motivation for developing myself  <br>In this repository Im posting lot of basics and complex projects.  <br> I really enjoy creating webscripts using selenium and requests ⭐
 <hr>
 Python fields of interest: scripts, machine learning, data science, web apliactions (django,flask);   🐍
 <hr>